lisamandro/lisamandro/README.md

 # 💫 About Me:
-Currently a senior Computer Science student in Hyderabad, India.
+Currently a Computer Science student in Hyderabad, India.
 I believe in design quality and always pay attention to details.
 Obsessed with creating functional and user friendly SaaS products.

 📫 How to reach me : mandrolisa@gmail.com